 - Melt the stick and a half of butter in a small saucepan over medium heat.

-- Add the ground nuts, brown sugar, vanilla extract, and salt, and mix to combine.
+- Add the ground almonds or hazelnuts, brown sugar, vanilla extract, and salt, and mix to combine.
 Cook for one more minute, then remove from the heat.

-- Spread the nut mixture evenly over the apricot layer on the cookies.
+- Spread the nut mixture evenly over the apricot layer.

 Dip in Melted Chocolate